-20 Kingpin, supra note 4.
+&lt;sup>20 Kingpin, supra note 4.

-34. Mallinckrodt, both directly and indirectly through advocacy front groups that it sponsored, overstated the benefits of opioid pharmaceuticals generally, particularly for long-term use, while understating associated risks of addiction and abuse.
-Mallinckrodt made these claims even though it knew them to be false, as demonstrated by its awareness since the early 2000s of scientific studies, articles, government determinations, and other resources linking opioids, including those manufactured by Mallinckrodt, with addiction and abuse.

-35. Even as it was directly and indirectly encouraging physicians to overprescribe its opioid products, Mallinckrodt was well aware of the widespread diversion of its products to the black market.
-It also had the prescriber-level data necessary to (a) identify orders that were likely to be diverted, (b) stop those orders from being shipped, and (c) report suspicious customers to the DEA.
-Nonetheless, Mallinckrodt failed to design and implement an effective system for doing so, in contravention of its duties under federal and state law.
-By willfully turning a blind eye to these suspicious orders, Mallinckrodt actively encouraged the widespread diversion and abuse of its products, exacerbating the deadly and costly consequences of the opioid crisis even further.
+- 36. Covidien and Mallinckrodt, both directly and indirectly through advocacy front groups that they sponsored, overstated the benefits of opioid pharmaceuticals generally, particularly for long-term use, while understating the associated risks of addiction and abuse.
+They made these claims even though they knew them to be false, as demonstrated by their awareness since the early 2000s of scientific studies, articles, government determinations, and other resources linking opioids, including those that Mallinckrodt manufactured, with addiction and abuse. - 37.
+Even as Covidien and Mallinckrodt were directly and indirectly encouraging physicians to overprescribe opioid products, they were well aware of the widespread diversion of their products to the black market.
+They also had the prescriber-level data necessary to (a) identify orders that were likely to be diverted, (b) stop those orders from being shipped, and (c) report suspicious customers to the DEA.
+Nonetheless, Covidien and Mallinckrodt failed to design and implement an effective system for doing so, in contravention of their duties under federal and state law.
+By willfully turning a blind eye to these suspicious orders, Covidien and Mallinckrodt actively encouraged the widespread diversion and abuse of their products, exacerbating the deadly and costly consequences of the opioid crisis even further.

-A. Mallinckrodt's False and Deceptive Marketing of Opioids
+A. Covidien and Mallinckrodt's False and Deceptive Marketing of Opioids

-1. Mallinckrodt Employed a Vast Network of Sales Representatives, and Pressured and Incentivized Them to Aggressively Sell Opioids pain.

-36. Mallinckrodt commissioned an army of sales representatives to target and develop profitable relationships with prescribers who were willing to liberally prescribe opioids for chronic

-37. Mallinckrodt encouraged its sales representatives to relay false and misleading claims about opioids' benefits to prescribers while downplaying risks of abuse and addiction.
-Mallinckrodt sales employees were given "pain cards" that instructed them to use messages like, "start dose low, go slow, but go!!" and to falsely tell prescribers that "most opioid agonists have no analgesic ceiling dose."
-As the regulatory and legal environment around opioid sales became more stringent, Mallinckrodt sales representatives "spent a great deal of time practicing how to be more 'edgy' in our selling style while reinforcing how to sell in this more challenging access environment."

-38. Mallinckrodt sales representatives who succeeded in overcoming physicians' concerns and selling large amounts of opioids won high praise, while those who did not had their jobs threatened.
+- 1. While Under Covidien's Domination and Control, Mallinckrodt Employed a Vast Network of Sales Representatives, and Pressured and Incentivized Them to Aggressively Sell Opioids - 38.
+While under the domination and control of Covidien, Mallinckrodt commissioned an army of sales representatives to target and develop profitable relationships with prescribers who were willing to liberally prescribe opioids for chronic pain. - 39.
+Mallinckrodt encouraged its sales representatives to relay false and misleading claims about opioids' benefits to prescribers while downplaying risks of abuse and addiction.
+The pharmaceuticals business gave its sales employees "pain cards" that instructed them to use messages like, "start dose low, go slow, but go!!" and to falsely tell prescribers that "most opioid agonists have no analgesic ceiling dose."
+As the regulatory and legal environment around opioid sales became more stringent, Mallinckrodt sales representatives "spent a great deal of time practicing how to be more 'edgy' in our selling style while reinforcing how to sell in this more challenging access environment." - 40.
+Mallinckrodt sales representatives who succeeded in overcoming physicians' concerns and selling large amounts of opioids won high praise, while those who did not had their jobs threatened.
 For example, in January 2011, a representative shared that she had convinced a prescriber concerned about Exalgo's addictive qualities, who had been "very adamant . . . that Exalgo was something he would never write," to begin prescribing Exalgo by "overc[oming] his fear of" hydromorphone, leading her district manager to encourage other representatives to follow her example and "[k]eep pushing!!!"
 Similarly, in February 2011, a district sales manager emailed his team to encourage aggressive Exalgo sales: "All I am asking is to find 1 patient a week to get Exalgo.
-They see 100% pain patients a day all week long. . . .
+They see 100% pain patients a day all week long . . . .
 There will be prizes for those that achieve this goal on a consistent weekly basis!"